-4. Wave goodbye to unnecessary expenses
+4. Cut back on unnecessary expenses

 As with buying lunch at work, most of us fritter away some money each month on things that we could cut back on.
 At times, when money is a little tight, these unnecessary luxuries should be the first expenses to go.

-If you normally visit a coffee shop every week, or enjoy a takeaway every weekend, you could make a conscious effort to cut back on these treats.
+If you normally visit a coffee shop every week or enjoy a takeaway every weekend, you could make a conscious effort to cut back on these treats.
 You could also cut back on any monthly subscriptions that you have, such as television streaming services and pick them back up once the month is over and your bank account is looking a little healthier.

 < Back to articles